identiops/terraform-hcloud-k3s/README.md

 terraform destroy -force
 ```

-Be sure to clean-up any CSI created Block Storage Volumes, and CCM created
+Be sure to clean up any CSI created Block Storage Volumes, and CCM created
 NodeBalancers that you no longer require.

 ## Debugging